Research

 1. Endogenous Elasticities: Price Multipliers Are Smaller for Larger Demand Shocks (with Jiacui Li)

-Presentations: Stanford Institute for Theoretical Economics (SITE) 2025, 2025 Mid-Atlantic Research Conference (MARC), University of Utah, The Ohio State University, University of Virginia
+Presentations: MFA (2026), Princeton, NBER Asset Pricing Fall 2025, NYU WAPFIN 2025, UNC Junior Finance Conference, NFA (2025), University of Hong Kong, Hong Kong Polytechnic University, Stanford Institute for Theoretical Economics (SITE) 2025, 2025 Mid-Atlantic Research Conference (MARC), University of Utah, The Ohio State University, University of Virginia

 Awards: 2025 Mid-Atlantic Research Conference (MARC) Outstanding Paper Award